PDF Statements: XML to JSON migration

 The new API returns data in the JSON format and provides two parsing modes:

-1. Standard - similar flow to the current XML one
+1. Standard - similar to the current XML version

 The documentation regarding the old XML API was moved to the deprecated sections, whereas the new API has taken over as the standard method of using this service.